scipr-lab/libsnark/README.md

 *   `make NO_GTEST=1`

      Do not link against GTest.
-The tutorial and test suite of gadgetlib2 tutorial won't be compiled if this option is enabled.
+The tutorial and test suite of gadgetlib2 tutorial won't be compiled.

+*   `make NO_SUPERCOP=1`

+     Do not link against SUPERCOP for optimized crypto.
+The ADSNARK executables will not be built.

 *   `make MULTICORE=1`

      Enable parallelized execution of the ppzkSNARK generator and prover, using OpenMP.
+     (The default is single-core.)

 *   define `NO_PT_COMPRESSION`